SOP series: Introduction to qMRLab and installation

 This qMRLab standard operating procedure (SOP) series is intended to be a step-by-step guide on how to process quantitative MRI data using qMRLab.
 In this blog post, we'll guide you through installing qMRLab, and upcoming blog posts will provide SOPs for specific qMRLab modules.

 In addition, below is a video tutorial on how to use qMRLab and many of its features (eg., simulations, data fitting, quality checking, etc) using the quantitative MT moule.
-It was presente at the 2022 ISMRM conference.
+It was presented at the 2022 ISMRM conference.

 Software Requirements